 Petrobras (PBR) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the oil and gas company had lost 7.53% over the past month, lagging the Oils-Energy sector's gain of 1.56% and the S&P 500's gain of 0.16% in that time.
+Coming into today, shares of the oil and gas company had lost 3.86% in the past month.
+In that same time, the Oils-Energy sector gained 3.9%, while the S&P 500 lost 0.27%.

-PBR will be looking to display strength as it nears its next earnings release.
-On that day, PBR is projected to report earnings of $0.61 per share, which would represent year-over-year growth of 577.78%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $22.25 billion, up 69.21% from the year-ago period.
+Investors will be hoping for strength from PBR as it approaches its next earnings release.
+In that report, analysts expect PBR to post earnings of $0.61 per share.
+This would mark year-over-year growth of 577.78%.
+Meanwhile, our latest consensus estimate is calling for revenue of $22.25 billion, up 69.21% from the prior-year quarter.

 PBR's full-year Zacks Consensus Estimates are calling for earnings of $2.33 per share and revenue of $79.71 billion.
 These results would represent year-over-year changes of +441.86% and +48.48%, respectively.

-Any recent changes to analyst estimates for PBR should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for PBR.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 8.02% higher.
-PBR is currently a Zacks Rank #1 (Strong Buy).
+PBR is holding a Zacks Rank of #1 (Strong Buy) right now.

-In terms of valuation, PBR is currently trading at a Forward P/E ratio of 4.42.
-Its industry sports an average Forward P/E of 5.66, so we one might conclude that PBR is trading at a discount comparatively.
+Looking at its valuation, PBR is holding a Forward P/E ratio of 4.16.
+Its industry sports an average Forward P/E of 5.53, so we one might conclude that PBR is trading at a discount comparatively.

-Meanwhile, PBR's PEG ratio is currently 0.21.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Oil and Gas - Integrated - Emerging Markets stocks are, on average, holding a PEG ratio of 0.21 based on yesterday's closing prices.
+Meanwhile, PBR's PEG ratio is currently 0.2.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Oil and Gas - Integrated - Emerging Markets industry currently had an average PEG ratio of 0.2 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report